Euclideon/vaultclient/docs/UserGuide.md

   - Gismo Translate, Gizmo Rotate, Gizmo Scale and Gizmo local space buttons

 ### 7. Copyright, Watermark & Compass
-  - Adding Copyright Data can be done in the metadata subtab during converting.
+  - Adding Copyright Data can be done in the metadata subtab during converting
-  - Compass by default is on, Appearence pane contains on/off checkbox.
+  - Compass by default is on, Appearance pane contains on/off checkbox
-  - Watermarks can be viewed on each UDS file, by clicking on the UDS file in the Scene Explorer and then viewing the [Watermark] identification tag.
+  - Watermarks can be viewed on each UDS file, by clicking on the UDS file in the Scene Explorer and then viewing the [Watermark] identification tag

 ### 8. Convert Tab
 Converting to UDS file format can be done from within the Euclideon Vault Client as well.
 Loading a supported pointcloud format will open the "Convert" window if it isn't already open.
 A quick 'pre-parse' is done to detect the file format, supported attributes etc. By loading the start of the file, this stage also does an estimate of the total number of points the file has.